mviereck/x11docker/README.md

  - Some applications fail with fallback option `--hostdisplay`.
 Add `--clipboard` to disable some security restrictions.
    If that does not help, install [additional X servers](#dependencies).
  - Make sure your x11docker version is up to date with `x11docker --update` (latest release) or `x11docker --update-master` (latest beta).
+ - The image may have a `USER` specification and be designed for this user. x11docker sets up a container user that can mismatch this user setup.
+   - Check for a `USER` specification in image with `docker inspect --format '{{.Config.User}}' IMAGENAME`.
+   - If yes, try with `--user=RETAIN` to run with `USER` specified in image.
  - Some applications need more privileges or capabilities than x11docker provides as default.
    - Reduce container isolation with e.g.:
      - x11docker options: `--cap-default --hostipc --hostnet --sys-admin`